lucaslingle/pytorch_per/README.md

 ### Training

 #### Non-Distributed Training
-To train with the default settings, you can simply type:
+To train with the default settings, you can simply type
 ```bash
 python -m script
 ```